I Am Legend (film): Filming

 Filming began on September 23, 2006.
 The Marcy Avenue Armory in Williamsburg was used for the interior of Neville's home, while Greenwich Village was used for the exterior.
 Other locations include the Tribeca section of lower Manhattan, the aircraft carrier Intrepid, the Kingsbridge Armory in the Bronx, and St. Patrick's Cathedral.
 Weeds were imported from Florida and were strewn across locations to make the city look like it had been overgrown with them.
 The closure of major streets was controversial with New Yorkers.
 Will Smith said, "I don't think anyone's going to be able to do that in New York again anytime soon.
 People were not happy.
 That's the most middle fingers I've ever gotten in my career."

-A bridge scene was filmed for six consecutive nights in January on the Brooklyn Bridge to serve as a flashback scene in which New York's citizens evacuate the city.
+A scene was filmed for six consecutive nights in January on a pier south of the Brooklyn Bridge to serve as a flashback scene in which New York's citizens evacuate the city.
 Shooting the scene consumed $5 million of the film's reported $150 million budget, which was likely the most expensive shoot in the city to date.
 The scene, which had to meet requirements from 14 government agencies, involved 250 crew members and 1,000 extras, including 160 National Guard members.
 Also present were several Humvees, three Strykers, a 110 ft cutter, a 41 ft utility boat, and two 25 ft response boat small craft, as well as other vehicles including taxis, police cars, fire trucks, and ambulances.
 Filming concluded on March 31, 2007.
 Computer-generated imagery (CGI) was used to depict the main spans of the Brooklyn Bridge and the Manhattan Bridge collapsing as missiles from passing military jets blew them up to quarantine Manhattan island.

 The end of the film was shot in Lambertville, New Jersey.

 Reshoots were conducted around November 2007.
 Lawrence noted, "We weren't seeing fully rendered shots until about a month ago.
 The movie starts to take on a whole other life.
 It's not until later that you can judge a movie as a whole and go, 'Huh, maybe we should shoot this little piece in the middle, or tweak this a little bit.'
 It just so happened that our reshoots revolved around the end of the movie."